 Have the courage to be strong and take the path of gentleness with yourself and others.
 Do not become bogged down in self-pity.
 Practice being strong by engaging the power of your Will.
 Make an honest assessment of your spiritual path and make the changes you need to make.

 The realm of spiritual exploration contains many examples of being both soft and strong.
-For example, you must learn to be soft when we examine our own faults and strong enough to push through the negative inertia that keeps us from making the changes we want to make.
+For example, you must learn to be soft when we examine our faults.
+And then strong enough to push through the negative inertia that keeps us from making the changes we want to make.
 It takes strength and vulnerability to examine our beliefs and face our fears.

 Our inner critic often appears strong.
-It can be overpowering when we use the strength of our will to push against it.
+It can overpower us.
 However, when we use the softness of self-love and self-forgiveness, the inner critical voice is silent.
 Thus, we find acceptance not by strength but through gentleness.
 Instead of condemnation and judgment, we “feel” the peace of forgiveness.
 In return, this strengthens us.
 We chose the path of gentleness and this makes us strong.
 This is definitely a combination worth mastering.

-There are a number of things that seem opposite, but are actually complementary elements.
+Several things seem opposite but are actually complementary elements.
 They are often values on the same continuum.
 For instance, alternating moving meditation like martial arts with silent meditation.
 These are not opposite elements.

 — Sakyong Mipham.